Lung cancer screening

 - Experts in lung cancer treatment.
 Our pulmonology program is ranked in the top five in the nation by U.S. News & World Report.
 We are the only medical center in North Carolina staffed with lung cancer experts who provide a full range of treatment options in the same clinic, five days a week.

 - New technology, better images.
 Our low-dose CT scan is the most advanced diagnostic tool available today.
 It provides detailed results that may not be seen on traditional X-rays.
 The 2011 National Lung Screening Trial showed a 20 percent reduction in lung cancer-related deaths among people at high risk for developing lung cancer who were screened with low-dose CT scans compared to those who were screened with standard chest X-rays.

 - Same day appointments, same day results.
 You learn your results during your appointment, not days later.

 - Support services.
-Our lung cancer screening program offers smoking cessation evaluation, pulmonary rehabilitation, counseling and support programs to help educate and prevent lung cancer.
+We offer smoking cessation evaluation, pulmonary rehabilitation, counseling and support programs to help educate and prevent lung cancer.

 - Two convenient locations.
-We offer the latest technological advances in lung cancer screening in Durham and Raleigh.
+You can access the latest technological advances in lung cancer screening at our locations in Durham and Raleigh.

 - Immediate access to lung cancer treatment specialists.
 If you are diagnosed with lung cancer, you will have immediate access to our lung cancer treatment experts, which includes a personalized treatment plan, advanced medical and surgical care, access to clinical trials, and the full spectrum of patient and family support.